silverdavi/taskmaster-paper/figures/figure1/figure1.md

    - Handles ONLY visualization
    - Takes processed data as input (assumes processing is complete)
    - Loads data directly from the figure1 folder
-   - Creates visualizations with consistent styling
+   - Creates visualizations with consistent styling from `plot_config.yaml`
-   - Generates caption based on metrics
+   - Saves outputs in both PDF and PNG formats
    - Contains NO data processing logic

 ## Output Files